 Volunteer Options:

-Committees – Volunteer service is primarily completed through a combination of e-mail correspondence and conference calls to advance specific committee charges.
-Committee members are appointed to serve a two-year term.
+Council: Volunteer service is completed through a combination of email correspondence and conference calls to advance specific council charges.
+Council members are appointed to serve a two-year term.

-Working Groups – Volunteer service may require a rapid response and include monthly (or more frequent) conference calls and e-mail correspondence to address emerging issues.
-Working group members serve a two-year term.
+Working Group: Volunteer service may require a rapid response and include monthly (or more frequent) conference calls and email correspondence to address emerging issues.
+Working Group members serve a two-year term.

 View list of active committees, advisory groups, and work groups within the Academy.